notwaldorf/notwaldorf.github.com/_posts/2015-10-22-a-story-about-input.markdown

 src="/images/2015-10-22/button-align.png">

 ## Then everything got worse
-Later in 2011, the [HTML5](http://www.w3.org/html/wg/drafts/html/master/Overview.html) spec added a billion new input types.
+Later, in 2011, the [HTML5](http://www.w3.org/html/wg/drafts/html/master/Overview.html) spec added a billion new input types.
 It's now 2015, and most are not implemented.
 The TL; DR of the missing features is: `type=color` only [works](http://caniuse.com/#feat=input-color) on Firefox/Chrome, date/time inputs only [work](http://caniuse.com/#feat=input-datetime) on Chrome/Edge/iOS, and